WASTELAND WEEKEND 2018

 2. The original ticket buyer maintains control over the ticket until it is used.

-Each ticket has a unique bar code.
-Once the bar code for that ticket has been scanned, that ticket CANNOT be used again.
-We highly recommend you have a ticket with your correct name on it, as it will make the check-in process that much faster, but ultimately, if someone has a ticket with a working bar code, they can get in to the event whether or not their name is on the ticket.
-Each bar code can only be used once.
+Each ticket has a unique bar code and QR code.
+The QR code is the part we actually scan.
+Once the QR code for that ticket has been scanned, that ticket CANNOT be used again.
+We highly recommend you have a ticket with your correct name on it, as it will make the check-in process that much faster, but ultimately, if someone has a ticket with a working QR code, they can get in to the event whether or not their name is on the ticket.
+Each QR code can only be used once.

 Regardless of what name is on your ticket, make sure that you have your own valid, government-issued photo ID with you when you arrive.
 You will not get in without one (this is for age verification and liability, not because it has to match your ticket).
 You will NOT be allowed in without a valid, government-issued photo ID (drivers license, passport, military ID).
 If you just drove 3,000 miles without it, you’re driving 3,000 miles back.
 Sorry.